syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium.md

 # Rendering PDF pages using pdfium in PDF Viewer Xamarin.Forms Android

-The PdfViewer allows using Pdfium to render the pages of a PDF document, which is a third-party open-source PDF rendering engine.
+The [Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows using Pdfium to render the pages of a PDF document, which is a third-party open-source PDF rendering engine.
 By default, the PdfViewer uses native Android PDF rendering.
 However, using the Pdfium rendering engine will overcome the defects in the native Android PDF rendering.

 ## Creating Pdfium binding library